hiero-ledger/hiero-mirror-node/docs/design/batch-transactions.md

   storage for duplicated data.
 Only downside to not taking this approach is additional query overhead when retrieving batch transactions by transaction id.
 - Store inner transactions as a jsonb column on transaction with array of payer account and valid start.
-This approach was ejected due to potential bloat from using jsonb data type.
+This approach was rejected due to potential bloat from using jsonb data type.

 ## Open Questions